JonathanPrada/Postcode-Checker/README.md

 ## INSTALLATION

 Download or git clone.
-You need a personal API key for this project to work.
+You need a personal Google JavaScript MAP API key for this project to work.

 ## CONFIGURATION